 Nainital - The Abode of Naina Devi

-Location: Nainital is situated on Kathgodam-Nanital Highway surrounded by the sapphire-like Naini Lake, surrounded by densely wooded hills and rich pastureland, the home of the tiger, leopard, ghoral and pheasant.
+Location: Nainital is situated on Kathgodam-Nanital Highway surrounded by the sapphire-like Naini Lake.
 The names of two Englishmen are always linked with the discovery of the Lake at Nainital.
-One of them G. W. Traill, Commissioner of Kumaon and Garhwal.
-On the other hand, P. Barron, a trader in sugar from Shahjahanpur and an intrepid traveler who went full steam to colonize it in 1839.
+One of them is G. W. Traill, Commissioner of Kumaon and Garhwal.
+Whereas the other one is P. Barron, a trader in sugar from Shahjahanpur and an intrepid traveler who went full steam to colonize it in 1839.

 Tourist Destinations: The entry point at Tallital (lower end) leads to the Mallital (upper end of the lake).
 You can also enjoy a boat ride here.
 For yachting enthusiasts there is a yacht club with its temporary membership.
 Mallital has a Gurdwara and the Naina Devi temple complex.
 Seven hills surround the Nainital Lake and provide excellent trekking spots.
 Ayarpatta, Deopatta, Handi Bandi, Cheena, Alma, Laria Kanta, and Sher-ka-Danda-and more add on the list.
 Cheena (Naina) Peak, at 8,568 feet-the tallest of all-commands a superb view of the Himalayas with an intriguing bird's-eye view of Nainital.
 Kilbury, the second highest, has a forest rest house that offers a quiet weekend.
 Sher-ka-Danda hill is known for its spectacular snow view.
 Tiffin Top (Dorothy's Seat), Land's End, Hanuman Garhi, with its famous temple and its glorious sunset, Uttaranchal Government observatory, Satellite Tracking Center are other must visits.
 Ayarpatta Hill is a haven of trees-oak, fir, deodar, pine and rhododendron.
 On this hill stands Gurney House, home of the great Jim Corbett, now a museum of Corbett memorabilia.